 * Troy-Miami County Public Library — Five-year, additional, 1 mill, for current expenses

-There are several other renewal and replacement levies across the region.
+There are several other renewal and replacement levies and taxes across the region.